duhow/xl-converter/README.md

 ### Deprecated

-`test_old.py` is a deprecated, but still accessible test suite.
+`test_old.py` is a deprecated, but still accessible test suite focusing on the conversion results.

 ```bash
 python test_old.py